retroriff/supercollider-px/README.md

 )
 ```

-The synth must be previously loaded with `Ns.loadSynth`.
+The synth must be previously loaded with `Sx.loadSynth`.

-We can update args independently: `Ns.set(\amp, 0.5, lag: 0)`
+We can update args independently: `Sx.set(\amp, 0.5, lag: 0)`

 **Tip**: The `shuffle` array method provides the capability to specify a random seed for the scramble method.